 Reflections

 Reflection is paramount in education and life.
 It is an intentional process of creating meaning from the past (Van Manen, 1995).
 A study by Regmi et al. (2013) confirmed reflection as a fundamental part of professional education and development.
-During moments of reflection, I recognized how I had learned a lot about myself, qualitative research, my schoolmates, CSPG, and anchoring exercises.
+During moments of reflection, I recognized how I had learned a lot about myself, qualitative research, my schoolmates, CAPG, and anchoring exercises.

 Reflections on Prayer and Anchoring Exercises